tasosalvas/spdiu/README.md

 - [ ] Checking for self updates
 - [ ] Logo n stuff
-- [ ] Game binary management
-    - [ ] Getting all releases from the SPD github
-    - [ ] Installing a chosen version of SPD in the spdiu folder
-    - [ ] Checking for SPD updates
 - [ ] Extra Flavor management
     - [ ] Presets for installing common SPD forks
 - [ ] linting (maybe black?)